 Suddenly, he pulled back, pushing her away at arm's length.
 She blinked, confused and hurt, wondering at the wounded expression lingering on his face.

 "I hope that it would be for more personal reasons than for appearances," he said roughly, his eyes darkening to amber, "or to bring peace and unity to the world."

-"Why, Katara," he began with feigned indifference, tracing his fingers along her lips, memorised, "are you saying that you're the jealous type?"
+"Why, Katara—" he traced his fingers along her lips, memorised "—are you saying that you're the jealous type?"

-She grinned lopsidedly before kissing his fingers.
+She kissed his fingers.
 "You have no idea."

-She nodded, her blue eyes half-lidded.
+She nodded with a sly grin, her blue eyes half-lidded.
 "So, are we going to kiss again or just keep talking?"

 He blushed.
 "I'm getting there."

-"To talk much and arrive nowhere is the same as climbing a tree to catch a fish," she replied in her best Uncle Iroh voice.
+"To talk much and arrive nowhere is the same as climbing a tree to catch a fish," she replied in her best Uncle Iroh voice yet.